CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ---------------------------

 # Upgrade Process #
 Each release of CIS-CAT Pro Dashboard v3.x will contain upgrades to the main CIS-CAT application and embedded components.
 Upgrades are applied utilizing the latest installer included in the downloaded CIS-CAT Pro Dashboard.
+On upgrade, the application will verify that the version installing is newer than the installed version and fail if this scenario is detected.

 The installer will detect a previous installation and prompt to update only the application or update/modify configuration changes.
 If no changes are required, updating only the application is the most efficient.
 Follow the basic steps below.